AUV-DTU/ros2-assignments/assignment-2/README.md

 * Push your changes using the command git push `git push -u origin <your-branch-name>`
 * Go to your repository on GitHub, you'll see a Compare & pull request button.
 Click on that button.
 * Now submit the pull request.
+* You can go ahead and delete your fork of this repository.